-Building and keeping your customers’ trust when it comes to online payments has become more important than ever in 2020.
+Building and keeping your customers’ trust when it comes to online payments has become more important than ever.

 85% of consumers will refuse to do business with a company if they have concerns about its security practices.
 This means ensuring you’re doing everything you can to keep your customers’ information secure needs to be a top priority.

 Not only do you want to make sure your customers feel confident doing business with you, but you also want to avoid the severe repercussions a data breach can have on your business.

 A cyberattack could come from a number of different sources, like viruses and malware that gain unauthorised access to your system.
 This places not not only customer data at risk, but also your revenue, important records, plus damage to your reputation and resulting loss in business.

 The good news is there are a number of ways you can reduce the risk to your business and customers.
 Here’s what you can do today: